 Use the space below to construct a rough draft of your design.
-Once you are satisfied you may create your final copy on cardstock.
+Once you are satisfied you may create you may create your final copy on cardstock.

 After you have finished your design, please write a paragraph explaining the elements you chose to include on your bill and why.